SparkPost/support-docs/articles/deliverability/managing-dedicated-ip-pools.md

 **Subaccounts**

-When you have subaccounts, you can define what IP pool the subaccount uses.
-Search for the subaccount, edit the subaccount, search for the IP Pool ID and update
+When you have subaccounts, you can define which IP pool the subaccount uses.
+The IP pool assigned to the subaccount acts as the default IP pool for that subaccount.
+All messages injected by the subaccount will then automatically use that IP Pool.
+This means that subaccount transmissions do not need to specify the ip_pool value.
+Subaccounts will receive an error if they attempt to specify an ip_pool value which differs from the assigned IP pool.

+To assign an IP pool to a subaccount, search for the subaccount, edit the subaccount, search for the IP Pool ID and update
 ![](media/managing-dedicated-ip-pools/Screenshot_2016-06-10_18.18.08_original.png)

 ![](media/managing-dedicated-ip-pools/Screenshot_2016-06-10_18.18.34_original.png)